Listicles

 Then, let people know that they’ve been featured.

-For example, some time ago Ahrefs listed their favorite SEO blogs.
+For example, a few years ago Ahrefs listed their favorite SEO blogs.

 And because I was one of the bloggers that they featured, Ahrefs reached out to me.